-The recommended daily dose of levothyroxine sodium tablets in pediatric patients with hypothyroidism is based on body weight and changes with age as described in Table 1.
-Start levothyroxine sodium tablets at the full daily dose in most pediatric patients.
+The recommended daily dose of Levothyroxine Sodium Tablets in pediatric patients with hypothyroidism is based on body weight and changes with age as described in Table 1.
+Start Levothyroxine Sodium Tablets at the full daily dose in most pediatric patients.
 Start at a lower starting dose in newborns (0-3 months) at risk for cardiac failure and in children at risk for hyperactivity (see below).
 Monitor for clinical and laboratory response [see Dosage and Administration (2.4)].

 Table 1.
-Levothyroxine Sodium Tablets Dosing Guidelines
+Levothyroxine Sodium Tablets Dosing Guidelines for Pediatric Hypothyroidism

 AGE Daily Dose Per Kg Body Weight

-0-3 months 10-15 mcg/kg/day
+0-3 months 10 mcg/kg/day to 15 mcg/kg/day

-3-6 months 8-10 mcg/kg/day
+3-6 months 8 mcg/kg/day to 10 mcg/kg/day

-6-12 months 6-8 mcg/kg/day
+6-12 months 6 mcg/kg/day to 8

+mcg/kg/day

-1-5 years 5-6 mcg/kg/day
+1-5 years 5 mcg/kg/day to 6 mcg/kg/day

-6-12 years 4-5 mcg/kg/day
+6-12 years 4 mcg/kg/day to 5 mcg/kg/day

-Greater than 12 years but growth and puberty incomplete 2-3 mcg/kg/day
+Greater than 12 years but growth and puberty incomplete 2 mcg/kg/day to 3 mcg/kg/day

 Growth and puberty complete 1.6 mcg/kg/day

-a.
-The dose should be adjusted based on clinical response and laboratory parameters [see Dosage and Administration (2.4) and Use in Specific Populations (8.4)].
+\ The dose should be adjusted based on clinical response and laboratory parameters [see Dosage and Administration (2.4) and Use in Specific Populations (8.4)].